argoproj/argo-cd/docs/proposals/promotion-strategy.md

 # Proposal: GitOps Promotion/Rollback Tool

-This proposal describes an opinioned set of API/tools to manage change promotion and reversion in a GitOps environment.
+This proposal describes an opinionated set of API/tools to manage change promotion and reversion in a GitOps environment.

 ## Open Questions